kcaa/kcaa/README.md

-KCAA (pronounced as *K-car*) is an assistant tool for playing [Kancolle](http://www.dmm.com/netgame/feature/kancolle.html) (Kantai Collection), aimed to do simple tasks for you so that you can focus on what you really should do -- resource management and making decisions.
+KCAA (pronounced as *K-car*) is an assistant tool for playing [Kancolle](http://www.dmm.com/netgame/feature/kancolle.html) (Kantai Collection), aimed to do simple tasks for you so that you can focus on what you really should do -- resource management and decision making.

 Currently supported key features are
 - Fleets and ships with vital parameters at a glance